Fentanyl: Enforcement

 In 2020, the Myanmar military and police confiscated 990 gallons of "methyl fentanyl"[sic], as well as precursors for the illicit synthesis of the drug.
 According to the United Nations Office on Drugs and Crime, the Shan State of Myanmar has been identified as a major source for fentanyl derivatives.
 In 2021, the agency reported a further drop in opium poppy cultivation in Burma, as the region's synthetic drug market continues to expand and diversify.

-In 2023, a California police union director was charged with importing synthetic opioids, including fentanyl and tapentadol disguised as chocolate.
-U.S. law enforcement had been slow in their response to the fentanyl crisis, according to the Washington Post.
-The response by the federal government to the fentanyl crisis had also faltered, according to the press release.
-Overdose deaths by fentanyl and other illegally imported opioids were surging since 2019 and are presently a major cause of death in all U.S. states.

-According to the national archives and the DEA, direct fentanyl shipments from China have stopped since 2022.
-The majority of illicit fentanyl and analogues now entering the U.S. from Mexico are final products in form of "tablets" and adulterated heroin from previously synthesized fentanyl.
-From the sophistication of full fentanyl synthesis and acute toxicity in laboratory environments, 'clandestine' labs in Mexico relate to making an illicit dosage form from available fentanyl rather than the synthesis itself.
+According to the national archives and the Drug Enforcement Administration (DEA), direct fentanyl shipments from China have stopped since 2022.
+The majority of illicit fentanyl and analogues now entering the U.S. from Mexico are final products in the form of "tablets", and adulterated heroin from previously synthesized fentanyl.
+From the sophistication of full fentanyl synthesis and acute toxicity in laboratory environments, 'clandestine' labs in Mexico prefer to make an illicit dosage form from available fentanyl rather than the synthesis itself.
 Based on further research by investigators, fentanyl and analogues are likely synthesized in labs that have the appearance of a legal entity, or are diverted from pharmaceutical laboratories.

-Recent investigations and convictions of members of the Sinaloa drug cartel by federal agencies made a clear connection between illegal arms trafficking from the U.S. to Mexico and the smuggling of fentanyl into the U.S. Mexico had repeatedly made official complaints since illegal guns are easily purchased for example in Arizona and as far north as Wisconsin and even Alaska, according to U.S. intelligence sources, and transported onto Mexican territory through a chain of American brokers and couriers often financed by those drug cartels that also engage in money laundering.
+Investigations and convictions of members of the Sinaloa drug cartel by federal agencies made a clear connection between illegal arms trafficking from the U.S. to Mexico and the smuggling of fentanyl into the U.S. Mexico had repeatedly made official complaints, since illegal guns are easily purchased (for example in Arizona and as far north as Wisconsin and even Alaska) according to U.S. intelligence sources.
+The guns are transported onto Mexican territory through a chain of American brokers and couriers, often financed by those drug cartels that also engage in money laundering.
 Therefore, the lack of arms controls in the U.S. has directly contributed to the U.S. opioid overdose crisis.

 The opioid epidemic in the United States is largely fueled by drugs smuggled from Mexico; approximately 98% of fentanyl entering the U.S. comes from Mexico.
 In January 2025, President Trump said that tariffs on Mexico were intended to reduce the U.S. trade deficit and force the country to secure its border with the U.S. against fentanyl smuggling and illegal immigration.